Icons

 While resistive touchscreens have their advantages, they also come with some downsides.

-If we talk about multiple touches, then the resistive touchscreen is not able to handle it.
+• 3.
+Cannot Support Multi-Touch: If we talk about multiple touches, the resistive touchscreen is not able to handle them.
 This means this screen is not capable of zooming or can’t handle multi-finger gestures.
-Unlike capacitive touchscreens, they do not support multi-touch gestures.
+Unlike capacitive touchscreens, resistive touchscreens do not support multi-touch gestures.

 Resistive vs. Capacitive Touchscreens

-• Touch Method: If we talk about the touch sense then capacitive touchscreens don’t need pressure.
-Your finger’s electrical charge is detected by them.
-While the resistive touchscreen needs pressure to work.
+• Touch Method: If we talk about touch sense, capacitive touchscreens don’t need pressure.
+They detect your finger’s electrical charge, while the resistive touchscreen needs pressure to work.

-• Durability: If we compare the durability of both screens then resistive touchscreen is the winner.
-It can withstand with rough environment, while the capacitive screen is more sensitive.
+• Durability: If we compare the durability of both screens, the resistive touchscreen is the winner.
+It can withstand a rough environment, while the capacitive screen is more sensitive.

-• Multi-Touch: When it comes to multiple touches at the same time then capacitive touchscreens are on the top.
-While the resistive touchscreen can only detect one touch at a time.
+• Multi-Touch: When it comes to multiple touches at the same time, capacitive touchscreens are the best option, while resistive touchscreens can only detect one touch at a time.

-As we know capacitive touchscreens are mostly used technology that is used in phones and tablets, but this does not mean the resistive touchscreens are disappeared.
+As we know, capacitive touchscreens are primarily used in phones and tablets, but this does not mean resistive touchscreens have disappeared.
 They remain the first choice in places where durability and cost outweigh high-tech features.
-With advancements in technology, resistive touchscreens have become more accurate and reliable over time.
+With technological advancements, resistive touchscreens have become more accurate and reliable.
+You can also read about the applications of industrial touchscreen monitors.

 Maintenance of Resistive Touchscreens

-If you want to keep your resistive touchscreen work well then you need to keep an eye on its maintenance.
+If you want to keep your resistive touchscreen work well then you need to monitor its maintenance.
 Here are a few tips for you:

 • Keep It Clean: Dirt and debris can create a problem for the touchscreen to work well, so clean it regularly.
 Note: always use a soft cloth to clean it.